freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 Please note that very old laptops or desktops may not work for the workstations.
 Since the release of Tails 3.0, 32-bit computers are no longer supported.

+Additionally, we recommend against re-purposing Apple Macintosh laptops and desktops.
+Recent Apple computers, which have M-series CPUs, are completely unsupported by Tails and will not work.
+Older computers with Intel CPUs may work, but are likely to experience compatibility issues.

 If you choose to use recycled hardware, you should of course consider whether or not it is trustworthy; making that